 Public Health Wales Microbiology

-RMC has been involved with the following boards: WHO Water Quality and Health Technical Advisory Group; Europe ISO/TC34/SC9/WG6 “Methods for Cyptosporidium and Giardia in food”; Public Health England Gastro-Intestinal Programme Board; Wales Microbiology Standing Specialist Advisory Group.
-RMC’s institution has received payments for grants and contract research.
-RMC has received payments for lectures to Environmental Health Officers and royalties for the Elsevier for Microbiology of Waterborne Diseases book.
-RMC is an author of a number of references cited in this monograph.
+RMC is a member of the following boards: WHO Water Quality and Health Technical Advisory Group; the UK Standards for Microbiology Investigations Bacteriology Working Group; Public Health England Water Advisory Group and Gastro-Intestinal Leads Group; Wales Microbiology Standing Specialist Advisory Group.
+RMC has received grant funding from EU FP7 project "Aquavalens" and EFSA partnering grant project IMPACT and has undertaken contract research from UK Water Industry Research.
+RMC has received payments for lectures and reimbursement for conference travel and subsistence.
+RMC is an author of a number of references cited in this topic.

 Clinical Associate Professor